grommet/grommet/src/js/components/Layer/README.md

 **global.size.xxsmall**

-The possible sizes for the Layer minimal height.
+The minimal height of the Layer.
 Expects `string`.

 Defaults to